Sam Bankman-Fried pleads not guilty in FTX fraud case; October trial set | Law-Order

 Bankman-Fried rode a boom in the value of bitcoin and other digital assets to build a net worth of an estimated $26 billion and become an influential political donor in the United States.
 FTX collapsed in early November after a wave of withdrawals and declared bankruptcy on Nov.
 11, wiping out Bankman-Fried's fortune.
 He later said he had $100,000 in his bank account.

-On Monday, Kaplan granted Bankman-Fried's request not to publicize the names of two additional co-signers for the bond.
-Lawyers for Bankman-Fried have said his parents, who co-signed the bond, have received physical threats since FTX's collapse, and that other co-signers might face similar harassment unless their names were kept secret.
+On Tuesday, Kaplan imposed a new bail condition, saying Bankman-Fried cannot access FTX or Alameda assets.
+That came after Sassoon accused Bankman-Fried of seeking to transfer assets to an unnamed foreign country that he thought would be "more lenient."
+She said prosecutors were also probing reports late last month that funds were transferred out of Alameda cryptocurrency wallets, though she said there was not evidence Bankman-Fried executed those transactions.

-The judge also imposed a new bail condition, saying Bankman-Fried cannot access FTX or Alameda assets.
-That came after Sassoon said her office was investigating reports late last month that additional funds were transferred out of Alameda cryptocurrency wallets.
-"Mr. Bankman-Fried did not make those transfers," his lawyer said in court.
+Mark Cohen, Bankman-Fried's lawyer, said his client "did not make" the Alameda transfers.
+Referring to the accusation that Bankman-Fried sought to transfer money overseas, he said his client had sought to comply with a court order in the Bahamas, which last month temporarily seized some FTX assets.
+The Securities Commission of the Bahamas - the Caribbean nation's financial regulator - did not immediately reply to a request for comment.

-Bankman-Fried on Dec.
-30 posted a link on Twitter to an article on a crypto industry news website about the purported transfers and said, "None of these are me."
-Prosecutors' case was strengthened by last month's guilty pleas of two of Bankman-Fried's closest associates.
+Kaplan on Tuesday also granted Bankman-Fried's request not to publicize the names of two additional co-signers for the bond.
+Lawyers for Bankman-Fried have said his parents, who co-signed the bond, have received physical threats since FTX's collapse, and that other co-signers might face similar harassment.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)